etsy/logster/README.md

 # Logster - generate metrics from logfiles [![Build Status](https://secure.travis-ci.org/etsy/logster.png)](http://travis-ci.org/etsy/logster)

 Logster is a utility for reading log files and generating metrics to configurable outputs.
-Graphite, Ganglia, Amazon CloudWatch, Nagios, StatsD and stdout are currently supported.
 It is ideal for visualizing trends of events that are occurring in your application/system/error logs.
 For example, you might use logster to graph the number of occurrences of HTTP response code that appears in your web server logs.